moafzalmulla/node_web_scraper/README.md

 - Once again thanks to Scotch.io for this awesome script
 - Also thanks to Sky Ham who spotted the bug initially and posted a fix in the comments
+- If you have any issues implementin this script, hit me up on twitter below - I should get back to you fairly quickly

 >For the love of code - [@tweetzal](https://twitter.com/tweetzal)